soverenio/docs/docs/administration/configuring-agent.md

 where:

-* `<PROMETHEUS_NAME>` is a name that you want to give here to your local Prometheus,
+* `<PROMETHEUS_NAME>` is the name that you want to give here to your local Prometheus,

-* `<PROMETHEUS_URL>` is a URL which will be receiving the metrics.
+* `<PROMETHEUS_URL>` is the URL which will be receiving the metrics.

 ## Proxying the traffic

 Sometimes you might want to direct the traffic between Soveren Agent and Cloud though the proxy.
-You might want to do it e.g. for additional control of only the allowed traffic going outside you cluster.
+You might want to do it e.g. for additional control of only the allowed traffic going outside of you cluster.

 To do that, just specify the top-level value in your `values.yaml`: